MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 #### Reserve instances for predictable workloads

 Predictable workloads are those that always need to be available with VMs running.
-For example, line-of-business apps such as a SAP ERP system.
+For example, line-of-business apps such as an SAP ERP system.
 On the other hand, unpredictable workloads are those that are variable, such as VMs that are on during high demand and off when demand is low.

 ![Reserved instance](./media/contoso-migration-infrastructure/reserved-instance.png)